-The launch of the SHPRC as a UL priority research centre took place on Wednesday 26th October 2022.
-The guest of honour was Lord Sebastian Coe, double Olympic Champion, British politician, Chairman of the London 2012 Olympics and Paralympic Games and President of World Athletics, who visited UL and PESS to officially launch the SHPRC and give the annual Professor Pat Duffy lecture.
-During the event, Lord Coe met members of the centres key research themes including Esports Science, Rugby Sports Science, Athletics Sports Science, Endurance Sports Science and Weight Category Sports Science.
+The launch of the SHPRC as a UL priority research centre took place Wednesday 26th October 2022.
+The quest of honour was Lord Sebastian Coe, double Olympic Champion, politician, Chairman of the London 2012 Olympics and Paralympic Games and President of World Athletics, who visited UL and PESS to officially launch the SHPRC and give the annual Professor Pat Duffy lecture.
+During the event, Lord Coe met members of the centres key research themes including Science, Rugby Sports Science, Athletics Science, Endurance Science and Weight Category Sports Science.